sergiovks/eJPTv2-CheatSheet/Assessment Methodologies/Assessment Methodologies.md

 In the webpage may be information.

-theHarvester -d xpage.com -b google,linkedin,yahoo,dnsdumpster,duckduckgo,crtsh (search for emails doing OSINT, found mails can be used to search on leaked passwords databases like the below, because sometimes they use to reutilice passwords).
+theHarvester -d xpage.com -b google,linkedin,yahoo,dnsdumpster,duckduckgo,crtsh (search for emails doing OSINT, found mails can be used to search on leaked passwords databases like the below, because sometimes the users use to reutilice passwords).

 [HaveIbeenPwned](https://haveibeenpwned.com/)